futzu/SCTE-35_HLS_x9k3/README.md

 ### Stream Diff
 ---
-#### Live stream non-live stuff
 * stream diff is the difference between the playback time of the stream and generation of segments by x9k3.

 *  A segment with a 2 second duration that takes 0.5 seconds to generate would have a stream diff of 1.5.

- * In the default mode, stream_diff is a good way to benchmark segmenting performance.
+* __In the default mode, stream_diff is a benchmark of playlist generation.__

  ```lua
  a@debian:~/x9k3$ time pypy3 x9k3.py  -i local-vid.ts